lokendra2102/reasy/README.md

 ### Removing Globals ✨ ✨

 - #### headers()
-    - reasy.erase.headers() method can be used to remove any defualt headers present in globalHeaders object.
+    - reazi.erase.headers() method can be used to remove any defualt headers present in globalHeaders object.
     \
     &nbsp;
     ```js
-    reasy.erase.headers()
+    reazi.erase.headers()
     ```

 - #### domain()
-    - reasy.erase.domain() method can be used to remove defualt domain added previously.
+    - reazi.erase.domain() method can be used to remove defualt domain added previously.
     \
     &nbsp;
     ```js
-    reasy.erase.domain()
+    reazi.erase.domain()
     ```

 - #### postRequest()
-    - reasy.erase.postRequest() method is used to remove the post response hook interceptor and sets back to default response handling.
+    - reazi.erase.postRequest() method is used to remove the post response hook interceptor and sets back to default response handling.
     \
     &nbsp;
     ```js
-    reasy.erase.postRequest()
+    reazi.erase.postRequest()
     ```

 - #### preRequest()
-    - reasy.erase.preRequest() method is used to remove the pre request hook interceptor and sets back to default request handling.
+    - reazi.erase.preRequest() method is used to remove the pre request hook interceptor and sets back to default request handling.
     \
     &nbsp;
     ```js
-    reasy.erase.preRequest()
+    reazi.erase.preRequest()
     ```

 - #### abortController()
-    - reasy.erase.removeAbortController() method will remove global timeout for requests fired using reasy.
+    - reazi.erase.removeAbortController() method will remove global timeout for requests fired using reazi.
 Timeout still can be used in request level.
     \
     &nbsp;
     ```js
-    reasy.erase.abortController()
+    reazi.erase.abortController()
     ```

-### 🗣️🗣️ &nbsp; For any issues kindly raise an issue or connect with me via LinkedIn.
-### <p style="text-align:center">➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖</p>
-## 📢  Will update Open Source Policy. 🔜